 In this post, you’ll learn 13 fun facts about African bush elephants.
 They include their habitat, diet, range, lifespan, countries to find them, population, and more.
-And three great video too.
+And three great videos too.
 Let’s get started!

 Don’t forget a thing with this complete African safari packing list.

 Did you know that the biggest land mammal in the world can be found in Uganda?
 Yes, it is true!
 The African bush elephant is the largest land mammal.

 According to Nature.org, “the African bush elephant reaches up to 24 feet in length and 13 feet in height.”
 African Bush Elephants are magnificent creatures, but there is likely a lot you do not know about them!